 What are the benefits of customers engaging with financial industries?

 Jim Marous from the financial brand released an article about the “Nine Secrets to Building Customer Engagement in Banking.”
 I’ve condensed his list to come up with what I think are the three most important benefits.

 - Increased revenue and product penetration.
 Each engaged customer brings an additional $402 in annual revenue.

 - Greater purchase intent and consideration.
 Engaged clients tend to hold more accounts at their primary bank (rather than be with multiple banks).

 - Becoming a financial partner.
 Committed customers build a bond with their bank, credit union or financial institution.
 54% of engaged customers agree their bank helps their financial dreams come true.
 Similarly, 71% of engaged customers use their current bank for the rest of their life.

-Three ways to engage with customers in the financial industry
+3 ways to engage with financial industries

 1. Manage relationships with regulators